iamelli0t/iamelli0t.github.io/_posts/2021-04-10-RPC-Bypass_CFG.md

 It can be seen that the dynamic debugging memory dump is consistent with the RPC_MESSAGE structure analysis, and the add function is stored in MIDL_SERVER_INFO.DispatchTable.<br>

-Next, we analyze how rpcrt4!NdrServerCall2 calls the add function according to RPC_MESSAGE:<br>
+Next, we analyze how rpcrt4!NdrServerCall2 invokes the add function according to RPC_MESSAGE:<br>

 The rpcrt4!NdrServerCall2 calls rpcrt4!NdrStubCall2 internally.
 The rpcrt4!NdrStubCall2 calculates the function pointer address based on MIDL_SERVER_INFO.DispatchTable and RPC_MESSAGE.ProcNum, and passes the function pointer, function parameters and parameter length to rpcrt4!Invoke:<br>
 ![avatar](/images/RPC-Bypass-CFG/7.png)<br><br>